 So now I know that watercolour pastels and pencils are great for sketching on the go, I know how to create colours using just a few basic shades and I know that the furry monkey trees we see on our walks home from Fivizzano date back to the time of the dinosaurs.

-I love packing up every morning and heading out into the ‘Tuscan unknown’, driven by Paulo or Lorris into the hills – to Verucola with its imposing castle, Pognana and its country church, and high high up to the tiny town of Monte dei Bianci.
+I love packing up every morning and heading out into the ‘Tuscan unknown’, driven by Paulo or Lorris into the hills – to Verrucola with its imposing castle, Pognana and its country church, and high high up to the tiny town of Monte dei Bianchi.
 And I love coming back every evening – either walking through the lush countryside as it winds its way downhill to Posara as some of us do, or taking a lift in the cars that carry our equipment.
 Back to dinner and the tasty home cooking of Marcella and Lois – delicious fennel bake, lasanges, Italian stews, risottos, Marcella’s tiramisu and Lois’s chocolate cake – so good we have it again the next morning for breakfast.